Bulging disc caused by an injury

-When a disc has a significant bulge, it can put pressure on nearby nerve tissue.
+When a disc has a significant protrusion, it can put pressure on neighboring nerve tissue.
 This pinching of nerve roots or the spinal cord can cause pain at the precise location of the bulging disc injury along the spinal column.
-Additionally, pain, tingling, or numbness can radiate from the disc injury location to other parts of the body, such as the hips, thighs, arms, shoulders, hands and feet, depending on the location of the pinched nerve.
+Additionally, pain, tingling or numbness can radiate from the disc injury location to other parts of the body, such as the hips, thighs, arms, shoulders, hands and feet, depending on the location of the pinched nerve.

 - A car accident